freebasic/fbc/FreeBASIC/readme.txt

       E = C

-  o Constructors and Destructors for User Defined Types (TYPE or CLASS):
+  o Constructors and Destructors in User Defined Types (TYPE or CLASS):

     - Constructors can be overloaded and take default parameters